What is 10DLC (10-Digit Long Code)?

-10DLC is great for use cases that don’t require very high throughput, including:
+10DLC is excellent for use cases that don’t require very high throughput, including:

 - Two-factor authentication